How to test GFCI outlet

 How often should I test my GFCI outlets?

-It's recommended to test GFCI outlets monthly to ensure they are working properly.
+It's recommended to test GFCI outlets at least once a month to ensure they are working correctly.

-What should I do if a GFCI outlet doesn't pass the test?
+What do I do if a GFCI outlet doesn't trip when tested?

 Connect with certified professionals in your area